-If a car can embody the legacy of its creator, the 1967 Austin 3-Litre will forever be linked with the fall of BMC boss, George Harriman.
+If one car can embody the legacy of its creator, the 1967 Austin 3-Litre will forever be linked with the fall of BMC boss, George Harriman.
 Hubris or simply bad timing?
-Driven to Write investigates.

-An unwitting metaphor for a car company which had fundamentally lost its way, the 1967 Austin 3-Litre was an unmitigated failure in both creative and commercial terms.
-Received at launch with an embarrassed silence from the UK press corps, shunned by the buying public and withdrawn from sale in 1971 with a mere 9,992 examples built, the 3-Litre, along with the Austin Maxi would prove to be the final nails in BMC’s coffinlid and all the evidence Donald Stokes and his Leyland cohorts needed to enact what amounted to a coup, wresting full control of the combined businesses in 1968.
+An unwitting metaphor for a car company which had fundamentally lost its way, the 1967 Austin 3-Litre was an unmitigated failure both in creative and commercial terms.
+Received at launch with an embarrassed silence from the UK press corps, shunned by the buying public and withdrawn from sale in 1971 with a mere 9,992 examples built, the 3-Litre, along with the Maxi would prove to be the final nails in BMC’s coffinlid and all the evidence Donald Stokes and his Leyland cohorts needed to enact what amounted to a coup, wresting full control of the combined businesses in 1968.
 Because if ADO 61 illustrated anything it was that developing cars in a vacuum almost always means trouble.

 ADO 61 was one of several pet projects overseen by BMC Chairman, George Harriman, others being the Vanden Plas R and the two-seater ADO 30, otherwise known internally as Firebird XL 5.
 None of these programmes were enacted with much enthusiasm within BMC’s engineering department who could see how wasteful and ill-conceived they were.
 Even Harriman ought to have seen the warning signs when it became apparent that the 1964 Vanden Plas R had proven a commercial flop, and with development of ADO 61 meandering along, (the first prototype was completed in 1963) there was ample time to press abort.

 A second opportunity came in late 1966, when BMC acquired Jaguar.
-With the Browns Lane car firm well established within ADO 61’s intended market, there was little reason to persevere with a car only Harriman seemed to want.
+With the Browns Lane car firm well established within ADO 61’s intended market, there was little reason to persevere with a car only Harriman himself seemed to want.
 The third and final one was when BL took control two years later.
-But by then, it was too late – the car had been announced, the costs of cancellation too high and anyway, launching an sure-fire lemon perhaps served Stokes’ interests.
+But by then, it was probably too late – the car had been announced, the costs of cancellation too high and anyway, launching an sure-fire lemon perhaps served Donald Stokes’ interests.

 One area however where ADO 61 did excel however was its chassis.
-BMC (in conjunction with Rolls Royce engineers, it’s believed) and consultant Dr. Alex Moulton employed a more refined and I believe unique form of Hydrolastic suspension, which in conjunction with front mounted double wishbones and rear semi-trailing arms (with a self-levelling system employing a set of engine driven hydraulic rams) maintained a constant ride height.
+BMC (in conjunction with Rolls Royce engineers, it’s believed) and consultant Dr. Alex Moulton employed a more refined and it’s believed, unique form of Hydrolastic suspension, which in conjunction with front mounted double wishbones and rear semi-trailing arms (with a self-levelling system employing a set of engine driven hydraulic rams) maintained a constant ride height.

 In 1970, UK consumer journal, Motoring Which carried out a dispassionate assessment on a 3-Litre, which didn’t particularly mince words.
 “We do not think the 3-Litre has enough advantages over the (Austin) 1800 range to justify its high price,” they said “and this price pushes it into the middle of some very strong opposition.”
 They sharply criticised the car’s wet road handling, describing it as ‘suspect’, and suggested its control layout was ‘not good’.
 They also made reference to the car’s high running costs and likely heavy depreciation.
 Overall, they concluded, “We do not think the 3-Litre is good value.”

 Value or not, it could be made into a reasonably swift device.
 Downton Engineering extracted considerably better performance and by default, fuel economy through a combination of better breathing, an additional carburettor and a reduced back pressure twin exhaust system.
 BLMC themselves went further still, a proposed Wolseley version employing the Rover/Buick 3.5 litre V8 engine to notably vivid effect.
-This prototype became engineering chief, Harry Webster’s personal transport for some years; indeed, its believed that BLMC staff who had 3-Litres’ as company vehicles were most reluctant to relinquish them.
+This prototype became engineering chief, Harry Webster’s personal transport for some years; indeed, its believed that BLMC staff who had 3-Litres’ as company vehicles were quite reluctant to relinquish them.